Skip to content

 Not all children with abdominal injuries have free fluid

-A number of studies in haemodynamically stable children have found significant solid organ injuries (liver, spleen or kidney lacerations) on CT with normal bedside ultrasound.
-Whilst 22% of abdominal injuries in adults are not associated with free fluid this rises to a whopping 37% in children.
+Several studies in haemodynamically stable children have found significant solid organ injuries (liver, spleen or kidney lacerations) on CT with normal bedside ultrasound.
+Whilst 22% of abdominal injuries in adults are not associated with free fluid, this rises to a whopping 37% in children.

-A 2007 meta-analysis by Holmes et al found an 80% sensitivity for detecting intra-peritoneal fluid via sonography.
-When the authors only looked at the more methodologically rigorous studies the sensitivity dropped to 66%.
+A 2007 meta-analysis by Holmes et al. found an 80% sensitivity for detecting intra-peritoneal fluid via sonography.
+When the authors only considered the more methodologically rigorous studies, the sensitivity dropped to 66%.

 So what does this all mean?

-CT scanning does have its drawbacks – it involves ionising radiation, IV contrast and is time and money intensive in comparison with the FAST scan.
-But if ultrasound cannot tell us what we need to know then there is no comparison.
-A number of studies that have shown a better correlation between CT and US do not use the FAST scan but a modified form or even complete abdominal sonography by qualified sonographers.
-Given that US is very much an operator-dependent imaging modality it is vital that anyone using it has been trained (and accredited) in its use.
+Several studies showing a better correlation between CT and US do not use the FAST scan but a modified form or even complete abdominal sonography by qualified sonographers.
+Given that US is very much an operator-dependent imaging modality anyone using it must been trained (and accredited) in its use.

-Emergency physicians may think they are amazing at performing a focused abdominal assessment and wield the probe at every given opportunity ‘for practice’.
+Emergency physicians may think they are amazing at performing a focused abdominal assessment and wield the probe at every opportunity ‘for practice’.
 This will skew the accuracy of the test.
-If the pre-test probability of a positive result is low in the first place then the number of true negatives will, of course, be higher and the accuracy of the test will appear to be higher than it actually is.
+If the pre-test probability of a positive result is low in the first place, then the number of true negatives will, of course, be higher, and the accuracy of the test will appear to be higher than it actually is.

-In my attempt to trawl through some of the data I have consistently come across the idea that FAST is great because it is so accurate.
-The only way of knowing this is to look at the studies that compare it with a CT.
+In my attempt to trawl through some of the data, I consistently came across the idea that FAST is great because it is so accurate.
+The only way to know this is to look at the studies comparing it with a CT.
 Just because you do not pick up an injury immediately does not mean that one is not there.
-For example, in the Soudack et al. paper they described three negative FAST, positive CT cases – a haemo-peritoneum, one splenic laceration, and one hepatic laceration.
-Because the CT did not show free fluid these did not count as false-negatives!
+For example, the Soudack et al. paper described three negative FAST, positive CT cases – a haemo-peritoneum, one splenic laceration, and one hepatic laceration.
+Because the CT did not show free fluid, these did not count as false negatives!

 What do I do?

-What I am really interested in is the Negative Predictive Value of the test i.e. the chance that if my scan is NEGATIVE there is NO free fluid.
-Unfortunately, a negative scan, in isolation does not tell me that there is not a significant intra-abdominal injury.
-In the setting of a worrying mechanism (e.g. handlebar versus spleen) with bruising and tenderness to the left upper quadrant and a NEGATIVE fast I cannot say that the child is okay and send them home.
-This is the concern that I have.
-That the test will stop the less astute clinician from thinking.
+Unfortunately, a negative scan, in isolation, does not tell me that there is not a significant intra-abdominal injury.
+In the setting of a worrying mechanism (e.g., handlebar versus spleen) with bruising and tenderness to the left upper quadrant and a NEGATIVE fast, I cannot say that the child is okay and send them home.
+This is my concern: that the test will stop the less astute clinician from thinking.

 Haemodynamically stable patients

-In the haemodynamically stable patient with an unconcerning physical exam, good quality images on a comprehensive abdominal ultrasound and the ability to serially examine the patient then a CT may not be warranted.
+In a haemodynamically stable patient with an unconcerning physical exam, good quality images on a comprehensive abdominal ultrasound and the ability to serially examine the patient, then a CT may not be warranted.
 A comprehensive abdominal ultrasound is NOT the same as FAST.

-One might think that the use of ultrasound might have other benefits but a large study by Holmes et al. in 2017 showed no alteration in the number of CT scans requested, number of patients hospitalized or requiring surgery.
+One might think that the use of ultrasound might have other benefits, but a large study by Holmes et al. in 2017 showed no alteration in the number of CT scans requested or the number of patients hospitalized or requiring surgery.

 Haemodynamically unstable patients

 These patients need resuscitation, often with blood products, until they are stable enough to enter the CT scanner/IR suite.
-A FAST scan is likely to be positive but given that over 90% of intra-abdominal injuries in children are managed without going to theatre it is unlikely to change my management.
+A FAST scan is likely to be positive.
+Still, given that over 90% of intra-abdominal injuries in children are managed without going to theatre, it is unlikely to change my management.

 Whilst this is clearly not a comprehensive review, any collection of data that has such a wide range of specificity needs to be considered.
-I could add another 10 studies and they might tighten up my spread but in the largest trials, involving ED physicians we are just not that great.
+I could add another ten studies, and they might tighten up my spread, but in the largest trials involving ED physicians, we are just not that great.

-So the bottom line, when taken in isolation, as I see it is this best case/worst case…
+So, the bottom line, when taken in isolation, is this best-case/worst-case scenario.

 Thanks to Arun Ilancheran and Ross Fisher for pushing me down this rabbit hole.